korningf/aegis-vault/README.md

 # Installation

-Ensure you have installed the prerequisistes (git, tree, pass gnupg).
+Ensure you have installed the prerequisistes (git, tree, pass gnupg, sshpass).

 ## cygwin